2016 NCAA Div. III tournament qualifier

 Joe Steinkamp returned to the Dutch coaching staff as the top varsity assistant in 2013-14 after spending seven seasons as an assistant from 2005-2012.

 A 2003 Central graduate, Steinkamp previously spent seven years as an assistant for the Dutch, but left following the 2011-12 campaign and spent one year in private business in Sioux Falls, S.D.

-He's helped lead the Dutch to two Iowa Conference championships and a pair of NCAA Division III tournament berths.
+He's helped lead the Dutch to two Iowa Conference championships and three NCAA Division III tournament berths.
 Central has compiled a 116-68 mark during Steinkamp's seven years as the top assistant.

 Steinkamp was a two-time letterwinner and the Central team co-captain in 2002-03.
 He spent the 2003-04 year as a graduate assistant women's basketball coach at Loras College while pursing a master's degree.
 He was Central's men's junior varsity coach in 2004-05 and a volunteer assistant at Lewis University (Ill.) in 2005-06 before returning to Central as JV coach for 2006-07.
 He became the top varsity assistant the following year.